 A practical case of use of the blockchain in agriculture is that of the East African Community (EAC), an intergovernmental organization made up of six East African countries.
 The EAC has implemented the blockchain technology to improve the efficiency and transparency of its agricultural supply chains.

-In particular, the EAC has used the blockchain to trace and verify the origin of agricultural products, thus ensuring that they are safe, of high quality and sustainably produced.
+In particular, the EAC has used blockchain to track and verify the origin of agricultural products, thus ensuring that they are safe, high quality and sustainably produced.

 The results?
 Fantastic.
-The blockchain has allowed consumers to verify the origin of products, increasing trust in EAC agricultural products.
-It has made it possible to reduce costs and transaction times, improving the efficiency of its supply chains and leading to greater competitiveness of EAC agricultural products on international markets.
+Blockchain has allowed consumers to verify the origin of products, increasing trust in EAC agricultural products.
+It has helped reduce costs and transaction times, improving the efficiency of its supply chains and leading to greater competitiveness of the EAC's agricultural products in international markets.

-Blockchain has also facilitated access to credit for EAC smallholder farmers, as the information can be used to prove the creditworthiness and reliability of producers.
+Blockchain has also facilitated access to credit for small-scale farmers in the EAC, as the information can be used to demonstrate the solvency and reliability of producers.

 In other words?
 With the blockchain in agriculture everyone wins: farmers, companies and consumers.